Microplastics: How They Impact Our Marine Life and Oceans

 On a macro scale, our marine environments may appear relatively healthy.
-But lurking amongst the grains of sand and ocean waters is a troubling presence: microplastics.
+But hidden from plain sight is a troubling presence: microplastics.

 These tiny plastic particles (smaller than 5 millimetres) have infiltrated our oceans in massive quantities.
 Once adrift in the currents, they pose a severe threat to marine life through ingestion and absorption of chemical pollutants.